Pen Green Centre for Children and Their Families

 Training with disabilities and other needs

-Trainees are invited to complete a self-assessment checklist at interview or induction.
-If their score indicates they may have additional needs, or they already have a needs assessment in place, then they will be given the opportunity to be assessed by a qualified specialist teacher who may make recommendations.
+For candidates who do not have a Study Needs Assessment, we request a self-assessment checklist is completed prior to induction.
+If the score indicates the candidate may have additional needs, they will be given the opportunity to be assessed by a qualified specialist teacher who may make recommendations.